 The idea is to have a system in place that allows you to take full advantage of a platform that has 3.3 billion possibilities and to find ways to profit from it.

-This article was kindly contributed by Lorenzo Gutierrez who is an internet marketing consultant with a passion for helping his clients grow their organic traffic and ultimately their revenue online.
+Lorenzo Gutierrez is an internet marketing consultant who is passionate about helping his clients grow their organic traffic and ultimately their revenue online.
 When not digital marketing Lorenzo can be found learning some new digital techniques or watching one of his favorite sports team like the Golden State Warriors.
 Connect with Lorenzo on his LinkedIn.